Generative AI and the Hollywood Strike

 This may appear like a casual topic given everything that is going on in the world right now.
 But it is not at all casual.
 This is about an industry going through a paradigm shift, about people potentially losing their jobs, and above all, about individuals’ rights to own their identity.

-For those of you who are not familiar with the Hollywood strike, here’s a short background on this topic (if you know all about it, skip to next paragraph).
+For those of you who are not familiar with the Hollywood strike, here’s a short background on this topic (if you know all about it, skip to the next paragraph).

 The SAG-AFTRA and WGA strikes

-The American actors' union SAG-AFTRA (Screen Actors Guild – American Federation of Television and Radio Artists) was on strike from July to early November.
+The American actors' union SAG-AFTRA (Screen Actors Guild – American Federation of Television and Radio Artists) was on strike from July to early November 2023.
 Shortly prior to that, The Writers Guild of America (WGA) went on strike, from May until the end of September.
 Both strikes were over a labor dispute with the Alliance of Motion Picture and Television Producers (AMPTP).
 WGA represents 11,500 screenwriters.
 SAG-AFTRA represents over 160,000 media professionals worldwide, including actors, broadcast journalists, dancers, news writers and editors, recording artists, singers, stunt performers, voiceover artists, and others.

 AI was a key issue, and even more specifically, the use of Generative AI, in the entertainment industry.
 In an era where AI can be used to replicate human appearances and voices, actors and performers were concerned that studios would use AI to scan their appearance and voice performances without their approval or compensation, creating digital replicas of them and using those in new productions.